The Log Management tab in the Alert Logic® console provides access to configuration of log management policies, schedules, and alert rules.

 For more information, refer to our Windows Event Log Policy help documentation.

 S3 collection policies set guidelines for collecting Amazon Simple Storage Service (S3) access logs, which provide details about a single access request, such as the requester, bucket name, request time, request action, response status, and error code, if any.
-An S3 policy lets you collect S3 logs for Log Manager to review.
+An S3 policy lets you collect S3 logs for Alert Logic log management to review.

 Note: Although this feature appears to all users, this feature only works on AWS accounts.